 - Negotiate and settle claims with accident victims

-Shortly after notifying the at-fault driver’s insurance company of the accident, you’ll hear from the adjuster assigned to your injury claim.
+If you decide to handle your own injury claim, you’ll hear from the adjuster shortly after filing your claim.
 The adjuster may call or write, and may even offer to meet with you at your home.

 In your first contact, the adjuster will probably request your recorded statement and ask you to sign a release for access to your medical records.
 Don’t be fooled by a pushy adjuster.
 You are not legally required to give a statement or sign the insurance company’s medical release form.

-If you choose to give a statement, you must be careful.
-You’ll be bound by what you say in the statement.
+If you choose to give a statement, be careful.
+You’ll be bound by what you say.
 If you’re not ready, politely tell the adjuster you need a few days.
 Never give a recorded statement while you are tired, upset, in pain, or taking pain medications.

-Anything you say to the adjuster can be used against you, and the adjuster is trained to trick you into saying the wrong things.
-Know what to watch out for when giving a recorded statement.
+Anything you say to the insurance adjuster can be used against you, and the adjuster is trained to trick you into saying the wrong things.

 Be just as careful when it comes to medical release forms.
 Insurance companies often use “standard” forms that allow them to get copies of all your medical and mental health records going back five or ten years.